Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 Microservices logging best practices and tips

-Both monoliths and microservices share fundamental components of efficient logging.
+Both monoliths and microservices share fundamental components of any efficient logging strategy.
 We will cover a few essential factors.
 If you log everything, you run the risk of filling up your disk with huge files.
-It can take a while to access a large log file and run a search through it.
+It can take a while to access a large logging component or file and run a search through it.
 However, excessive shortness may render logs meaningless when it comes time to troubleshoot a specific problem.
 In any case, record details like special identifiers showing what the program was executing when it made an error.
 Consider which information is worth logging for metrics analysis, auditing, or other business purposes besides the debugging use case.

 Microservice interaction occurs through an HTTP endpoint.
 End customers are only familiar with API requests; they have no idea how services operate.
 Developers can separate groups of processes and keep track of specific requests by using correlation IDs, which are distinctive identifiers.
 The correlation ID needs to be unique, available to downstream services, and thoroughly recorded alongside other crucial service call information.
 With access to these logs, troubleshooters can do an ID search to discover information about specific service calls, including how frequently they were made.
-The correlation ID can then determine in which service the transaction failure occurred.
+The correlation ID can then determine the transaction logging failures and services in which they occurred.

 Standardize log format

 You can employ various technology stacks for each service by utilizing microservices architecture.
 Let’s assume that Python is used for the inventory service, Java for the shipping module, and .Net for the payments management.
 It will impact the logging for these services, having different formats and fields.
-Standardization is crucial for integrating logs amongst services in microservices.
+Standardization is crucial for integrating microservices logs amongst other services.
 You will need to select a unique format and use it consistently throughout all of the logs, using the same naming rules.
-Keys and values names should match when microservices are handling the same data.
+Keys and value names should match when microservices are handling the same data.

 Log only useful data

 You can log all the data that you get.
-However, to optimize the process and storage usage, we recommend focusing only on the information which might be helpful in troubleshooting.
+However, we recommend focusing only on the information that might be helpful in troubleshooting to optimize the process and storage usage.
 Log when events happened with the same timezone for all logs.
 Register the type of errors.
-Record where and in which service it occurred.
-You will need to know the function name or file name where the error happened.
+Record where and the particular service in which it occurred.
+You must know the function name or file name where the error happened.

 Structure all your logs

 The standardization of logs may be affected if a microservices-based app employs multiple structures to log data in distinct stacks.
 For instance, one service might use a pipe symbol and another a comma in order to separate fields.
 Therefore, tech experts will not be able to conduct the same level of analysis on each log.
 By using a consistent entry format, you can standardize logging.
-A single format enables developers to query, search, and analyze the log data easily.
-Microservices logs are made easier thanks to structured logging.
+A single format enables developers to query, search, and analyze the log data quickly.
+Logs are made easier thanks to structured logging for microservices.

 Implement centralized logging